 But the most important bit to note here is that microservices — being independently deployable and all — come together in a single application via APIs.

 Hopefully, these nine API examples engender a better understanding of how crucial APIs are in software development.
 It should be obvious now that APIs are in most, if not all technology humans use on a day-to-day basis.

 If you have an upcoming software project, there's little to no question that APIs and data integrations will play a role in development.
-To find out more about APIs and their place in your business, contact Trio today!

 Frequently Asked Questions